mubtasims/UnitTest-PyTest/README.md

 2.)
 What specific output is expected after the test?

-This questions would lead the developer to create a mental strategy and a clear goal to write a functional test.
+These questions would lead the developer to create a mental strategy and a clear goal to write a functional test.
 Following right after that, the developer should think about how to :

 1.)
 Creating the inputs for the test.